 • Customized for areas and regions in your jurisdiction.

-• For smallest age groups you use (eg, 0-21, 22-24, 25-29, ...
+• Age groups you use (eg, 0-21, 22-24, 25-29, ...
 75+).

-• For race groups you specify (eg, White, Black, Hispanic, Other).
+• Race groups (eg, White, Black, Hispanic, Other).

 • You decide which variables and field values to use.